andre-st/goodreads-toolbox/GOODTIPS.md

   _"shelf-berlin"_ if the amount of books exceeds memory (Future me)

 - **Limiting the number of shelves** to max.
 1 page.
-  Coarse-grained better than fine-grained, easier to navigate.
+  Few coarse-grained shelves better than 100+ fine-grained shelves, easier to navigate and easier to keep up-to-date for every book.
   Anemic shelves also render functions such as "[select multiple shelves](https://www.secondrunreviews.com/2016/03/selecting-multiple-shelves-goodreads.html)" (intersection ∩) useless.
   - avoid shelves that will likely never contain more than 3 books
   - merge strongly overlapping shelves, e.g., _"politics-economy-history"_ or _"software-testing-infosec"_